nokyotsu/krampygs/README.md

 ## Usage

-Add `krampygs.rb` to your `_plugins` directory, and the following bogus Markdown extension
+Add `krampygs.rb` to your `_plugins` directory, and the following lines

     markdown_ext: foo
+    markdown: kramdown
+    pygments: true

 to your `_config.yml`.
-This is a workaround to get Jekyll ignore its own Markdown converters and use instead the custom converter provided (which explicitly looks for `.md` files).
+The bogus `foo` extension is a workaround to get Jekyll ignore its own Markdown converters and use instead the custom converter provided (which explicitly looks for `.md` files).

 Code in your pages can now be syntax highlighted using the power of Pygments.